A New Class of ETFs Creates New Opportunities to Manage Risk

 This is not intended to be an offer or solicitation to purchase or sell any security or to employ a specific investment strategy.
 This material is intended as general background information, for educational purposes only, and this material should not be used as a primary basis to make an investment decision.
 The materials provide a general overview of the products described, and actual financial instruments may differ materially from those described.
 No person should consider investing in an instrument on the basis of these materials.
 Any investment decision should be made only after carefully reviewing the applicable prospectus.
 Please remember that all instruments described in this material involve a risk of loss.
 This does not constitute legal, accounting or tax advice, and the recipient should consult with his or her legal, accounting or tax adviser regarding the instruments described in this material.

-An investment in a defined outcome ETF is subject to risks and an investor can lose money on an investment in a defined outcome ETFs.
+An investment in a target return ETF is subject to risks and an investor can lose money on an investment in a target return ETFs.
 Select risks include:

 For more detailed information about the risks associated with a particular fund and for more information on investor suitability, please see the prospectus.